syncope/psio/doc/users_guide.rst

 Using the library: Writing data
 -------------------------------

-The output format for data is hdf5, or more specifically NeXus.
+The output format for data is hdf5.
-It is built on the Python wrapper pni.io.nx.h5 module.
-It adds some convenience functionality to this library.
+It is emulated to be NeXus - like, that is the names, attributes and structure are identical to NeXus.

 The first step is as usual the module import:

 .. code-block:: python

-    import nexusOutput
+    import HDF5Output

 Please confirm the NeXus manual for more details, but in short a NeXus file is organized similar to a file system.
 There are directories (named groups) and files (named fields).